 The Bipolar Spectrum

 Experts place people who have mood shifts into a bipolar disorder category, but there are a number of different ways in which the disorder can manifest.
-Often, experts suggest that there is a spectrum involved, in which people might have one, some or all of the possible symptoms that have been associated with the disorder.
-This isn’t a spectrum of severity, as people can have only one type of symptom and feel incredibly impaired by that symptom, but it does help experts to understand their patients just a little better and provide appropriate help as a response.
+Often, experts suggest that there is a spectrum involved, in which people might have one, some, or all of the possible symptoms associated with the disorder.
+This isn’t a spectrum of severity as you may expect.
+However, the spectrum allows experts to understand their patients better and respond with appropriate help.

 - Speak so quickly that they’re difficult to understand